Sponsored post. Sustainable tourism - Thailand takes the lead is written by Circle Colberg.

 In addition, Bangkok is something of a shopping paradise.
 Support the locals and their wares by visiting the flea markets around the city.
 Remember to bring your own shopping bag, as plastic bags are no longer available in supermarkets and shops for reasons of the environment.

 These Thai islands create sustainable tourism together

-The Similan Islands have set up 24 dive sites where they recreate the dead corals on the seabed.
-New Heaven Reef Conservation on Koh Tao has created a program where you can help protect the reef and make underwater surveys of the Gulf of Thailand.
+The Similan Islands have set up 24 dive sites where they regenerate the dead corals havets bottom.
+New Heaven Reef Conservation at Koh Tao has created a program where you can help protect the reef and make underwater surveys of the Gulf of Thailand.
 You can make a difference while experiencing the wildlife below sea level.

-If you are a luxury animal without equal, then Koh Kood is yours go to holiday island.
+If you are a 'luxury animal' then Koh Kood is yours go-to holiday island.
 While enjoying the private pool and butler at the eco-friendly hotel Soneva Kiri Resort, you support the local community and the re-creation of the coral reef.
 At this resort you can sleep safely and know that you support sustainable tourism and the beautiful natural surroundings.

 Sustainable tourism in the remote villages and communities

 When you visit less touristy cities and regions, you help to spread tourism and make it more sustainable.
 So why not pick some small villages that are not listed in the travel guide when you are planning your travel to Thailand?